 4 â€“ Good

 1 â€“ Unsatisfactory

-Settings include nurseries, playgroups, creches, children and family centres, out of school clubs and other providers of ELC.
+Settings include nurseries, playgroups, children and family centres, and other providers of funded ELC.

 Criteria for Change:

-- Increase of 0.5 percentage points or more in the percentage of funded ELC settings achieve good or better across all four quality themes results in performance improving.
+- Increase of 0.5 percentage points or more in the percentage of funded ELC settings achieving good or better across all four quality themes results in performance improving.

-- Change of less than 0.5 percentage points in the percentage of funded ELC settings achieve good or better across all four quality themes results in performance maintaining.
+- Change of less than 0.5 percentage points in the percentage of funded ELC settings achieving good or better across all four quality themes results in performance maintaining.

-- Decrease of 0.5 percentage points or more in the percentage of funded ELC settings achieve good or better across all four quality themes results in performance worsening.
+- Decrease of 0.5 percentage points or more in the percentage of funded ELC settings achieving good or better across all four quality themes results in performance worsening.